 Unfortunately, this drunk driving accident killed an innocent child and caused injuries for other children, which sadly was caused by their own father.

-Our Georgia DUI victim attorneys at the Law Offices of Shane Smith are deeply saddened to hear of this tragic loss of life and this entire horrific event, and we wish Joi a full recovery and the family strength during this very difficult time.
+Our Georgia DUI victim attorneys at Shane Smith Law are deeply saddened to hear of this tragic loss of life and this entire horrific event, and we wish Joi a full recovery and the family strength during this very difficult time.
 We would also like to take this opportunity to remind drivers to never drive buzzed or drunk.